 Lisa Lamb

 I'm a self taught knitter that's only been knitting for about 20 years...
 But a life long crafter.
 My Grandma taught me to crochet when I was 4 and I've spent my free time since learning and experiencing different crafts.
-A few years ago I was asked to teach a class, Ok what topic did they want..
-Knitting on Fabric.
-So I started researching there isn't anything for knitting onto Fabric but ton's on how to crochet.
-After some trial and error I've figured out some base stitches and a few patterns to spark the imagination.
+A few years ago I was asked to teach a class and I've expanded my knowledge and experiences since then, learning and teaching at Knit Inn's and SAFF.
+It's been a fun and exciting time.

 Grace McFetters